mvcss/mvcss.github.com/source/core/content.md

 ---
-title: Core / Content
+title: Core - Content
 ---

 # Content

-The content section, along with the layout section, is the bridge between base-level tags and modules.
+**Core - Content** and [Core - Layout](/core/layout/) are the bridge between base-level tags and modules.
 It gives you the ability to set up content submodule abstractions that make contextual tweaks easier.

 The difference between the content and layout modules is that the content applies mainly to typography (fonts, colors), while the layout section applies to just that, layout (margin, padding, sizing, positioning).